The Expert in Medical Narration Voice Over

 Debbie's Passion & Talent for Medical Voice Over

-Bringing nearly twenty years of experience, talent, and class to your medical animations, hospital videos, healthcare eLearning, and more.
-Whether your scientific project involves a complex topic or has a quick deadline, you can be assured that your project is handled with care, attention to detail, and thoroughness, which are the hallmarks of Debbie’s medical narration voice over.
+Debbie brings nearly twenty years of experience, talent, and class to your medical narration projects.
+She is an expert in animations, hospital videos, healthcare eLearning, and more.
+Whether your scientific project involves a complex topic or has a quick deadline, you can rest assured your project is handled with care.
+Her attention to detail and thoroughness are the hallmarks of Debbie’s medical narration voice over.
 As for tongue-twisting terminology?
 This pro doesn’t sweat it!

-Medical narration is a specialized niche in the voiceover world, one that requires a high level of skill and proficiency.
-Debbie works with global pharmaceutical companies and boutique medical animation firms, academic teaching hospitals, and major universities to deliver just the right balance of intelligence, authority, warmth, and clarity to every project.
+Medical narration is a specialized niche in the voiceover world.
+One that requires a high level of skill and proficiency.
+Debbie works with global pharmaceutical companies, academic teaching hospitals, and major universities to deliver just the right balance of intelligence, authority, and clarity to every project.

 Emergency or not, help is on the way.